 Adderall, if used as prescribed, will not produce addiction or dependence, but taking more than prescribed increases the addictive potential of the drug.

-If you or someone you know has an Adderall addiction, call The Recovery Village Palm Beach.
+If you or someone you know has an Adderall addiction, call The Recovery Village Palm Beach at Baptist Health.
 Our addiction specialists can help recommend the next step of treatment.
 Take the first step toward a healthier future, reach out today.

 CDC.
 “Use of ADHD Medicine Is Increasing among Pregnant Women.”
 2018.
 Accessed July 29, 2019.